kimuori/TwoNotes/README.md

 2. <u>**Add a new folder:**</u> User can create a new folder within their local directory.
 3. <u>**Add a new note:**</u> User can create a new note within their local directory.
 4. <u>**Delete existing folder:**</u> User can delete an existing folder in their directory.
 This will also delete the notes inside the UI.
+   * NOTE: although this functionality handles exceptions, deleting files does not work currently.
 5. <u>**Delete existing note:**</u> User can delete and existing note existing inside a folder in their directory.
 6. <u>**Save existing note:**</u> User can save any added writes into an existing note.